 That’s not all.
 This unit features an automatic shut off feature in order to shut the air off when the designated pressure is achieved during the inflating process.
 To conclude, this unit is one solid device to have as it serves multiple purposes.

-Astro has a sleek looking pressure gauge unit that can read up to a max 50 psi pressure.
+Astro has a sleek-looking pressure gauge unit that can read up to a max of 50 psi pressure.
 It’s a unit under 10 dollars and it’s a simple gauge for what it can do.

 Due to its ergonomic design and rubber coating, gripping over it becomes easier and the rubber grip doesn’t allow the unit to simply slip off of your hands during use.
 It is fitted with a bright LCD with a blue tint.

 It’s bright enough so that you can easily read it at night and day alike.
 It has the feature of auto shut off when selected psi is reached and batteries are included.
 When this device is left idle for 40 seconds, the LCD shuts off to save power which can be turned on again by a button there.
 This unit is backed by a 1-year warranty.